 ROAD WIDENING: Richmond Highway is planned to be widened from four to six lanes

-- The Virginia Department of Transportation (VDOT) is in the design phase of the Richmond Highway Corridor Improvements project, which will widen Richmond Highway from Jeff Todd Way to Napper Road.
+- The Virginia Department of Transportation (VDOT) is at the beginning of right of way acquisition for the Richmond Highway Corridor Improvements project, which will widen Richmond Highway from Jeff Todd Way to Sherwood Hall Lane (Route 626).
 Please refer to the VDOT project website for more information

 BRT SYSTEM: The goal of the BRT system is to increase transit ridership along the Richmond Highway Corridor and ultimately lead to the future Metrorail extension to Hybla Valley.
 Right of way acquisition for the BRT is scheduled to begin in FY20, with construction scheduled to begin in FY23.
 A document prepared by the Northern Virginia Transportation Authority has details on the first two phases of the bus rapid transit system, see the second bullet point below.

 These are big projects and they will take several years to accomplish, and they are currently in the beginning stages. $10 million in federal and regional funding has been dedicated to begin the Environmental Assessment (EA) and land use planning processes.